trevormorgan/git-katas/bad-commit/README.md

 ## Bad Commit

-One of the commits on `master` introduced a bad file.
+One of the commits on `main` introduced a bad file.
 Find the commit and revert it using bisect.

 ## Setup: